cloudytuts/website/content/en/guides/kubernetes/how-to-deploy-mongodb-on-kubernetes.md

 ---
-title: "Deploying Mongodb on Kubernetes"
+title: "How to Deploy MongoDB on Kubernetes"
 date: 2020-08-23T08:53:41-04:00
 draft: false
 author: serainville